Protecting the welfare of elephant populations - Kenya

 Through this partnership our rangers have received training on a range of vital skillsets to assist them in investigating and prosecuting wildlife crime, including DNA Analysis, creating and implementing mitigation tools for human-elephant conflict, as well as how to use mobile phone forensics to secure valuable information on criminal activity.

 Not only this, but we have ensured our rangers have the key equipment they need in order to do the best job they can out in the field.
 This has included vehicles, fuel and GPS for better and faster mobility laptops as well as laptops/iPads to help improve data analysis and communications.
 We have handed out pressure horns and torches, used to scare elephants away from humans or their farmland, in order to reduce human wildlife conflict.
 We also make sure all rangers have the key staples such as binoculars, boots, tents for rangers and their daily operations.

 Together with KWS, investigations and arrests led to 7 pieces of elephant ivory weighing over 234 kg in one incident.

 we are all safer when we look out for each other.

-Every donation helps to support our current operations, grow our reporting network, recruit new partners—community organizations, conservancies, government agencies, and international organisations—and expand tenBoma to other communities.
+every donation helps to support our current operations, grow our reporting network, recruit new partners—community organizations, conservancies, government agencies, and international organizations—and expand tenBoma to other communities.